- Nar Valley Federation of Church Academies»

 In Maths we will be continuing to combine the White Rose approach with the National Curriculum to provide our children with a broad and exciting learning experience.
 To help support our class based learning in Maths we ask the children to practise their multiplication tables at home and we will provide weekly maths challenges to allow them to show their progress on our Maths Mountain!
-We will also be introducing 15 minute Maths Meetings three times a week, which will take place outside the regular Maths lessons, to continue to promote our children's progress in this subject area.
+We will also be continuing the 15 minute Maths Meetings three times a week, which will take place outside the regular Maths lessons, to continue to promote our children's progress in this subject area.

 Click here for a Maths website that has lots of accessible Maths games to help your child practise our learning in class and their mental Maths strategies.

-In Religious Studies will be posing the question: How can belief be expressed?
-The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking customs.
-We will be researching features of different religious, and non-religious, groups to discuss how expression varies - including looking at art, music and dance as examples of expressing belief.
-As part of our Religious Studies we will also be welcoming back into our school Mrs Houlder-Moat, Families worker at RAF Marham Chaplaincy, to join us on our sponsored walk to raise funds for Shelter Box and our planned school kitchen area.
+In Religious Studies will be posing the question: Why do some people believe in a god?
+The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking beliefs.
+We will be researching features of different religious, and non-religious, groups to discuss how belief varies.
+This will further support our topic learning of British Values: mutual respect and tolerance.

-For the Summer term, Badgers Class will take part in P.E on Tuesday afternoon and Thursday morning.
-On Tuesdays, weather permitting, sport will take place outside and on Thursday we will be swimming.
+For the autumn term, Badgers Class will take part in P.E on Tuesday afternoon and Friday morning.
+On Tuesdays, weather permitting, sport will take place outside and on Friday we will be doing yoga indoors.
 Please ensure that appropriate kit is in school on these days!

 If a book is chosen and is not being enjoyed, I have no problem with them changing it as soon as they can.